amitrp/spring-examples/spring-boot-read-properties/README.md

 > - Reading Nested Properties in Spring Boot
 > - YAML to Map with Spring Boot
 > - YAML to Java List of Objects in Spring Boot
+> - Validations with @ConfigurationProperties in Spring Boot

 ## Examples